melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 \end{itemize}

-The number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size) and Table \@ref(tab:length-inputN).
+The number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Tables \@ref(tab:length-sample-size) and  \@ref(tab:length-inputN).
-Length composition data can be found in the following: Figure
+Length composition data can be found in Figure
-\@ref(fig:len-data-REC-PC) Figure Figure \@ref(fig:len-data-REC-PC-DIS) for
-the recreational PC retained and discard fleets, Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet .
+\@ref(fig:len-data-REC-PC) for the recreational PC retained fleet, Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC discard fleet, and Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet .